sindresorhus/element-ready/readme.md

 Type: `boolean`<br>
 Default: `true`

-Automatically stops checking for the element to be ready after the DOM ready event.
+Automatically stops checking for the element to be ready after the DOM ready event and the promise is resolved to `undefined`.

 ### elementReadyPromise#stop()

-Type: `Function`
+Type: `function`

 Stops checking for the element to be ready.
-The stop is synchronous.
+The stop is synchronous and the original promise is resolved to `undefined`.

 Calling it after the promise has settled or multiple times does nothing.